Charting a Sustainable Fiscal Future: U.S. and Korean Insights

 - 13:30 Registration

-- Celeste Arrington, GWIKS Director, Professor of Political Science and International Affairs
+- Prof. Celeste Arrington, GWIKS Director, Professor of Political Science and International Affairs

-- Alyssa Ayres, Dean, Elliott School of International Affairs
+- Dean Alyssa Ayres, Dean of George Washington University Elliott School of International Affairs

 - Dr. Won Hyuk Lim, KDI School Associate Dean

-- Moderated by Jay Shambaugh, Professor of Economics and International Affairs, GW and former Under Secretary for International Affairs at the U.S. Treasury Department
+- Prof. Jay Shambaugh, Professor of Economics and International Affairs, GW, and former Under Secretary for International Affairs at the U.S. Treasury Department

 - Wendy Edelberg, Senior Fellow, Economic Studies, Brookings Institution